 Understandably, financial institutions are also concerned about protecting sensitive customer information.
 Often, customer service systems need to use such information to verify customers’ identities and answer their pressing questions.
 It’s important for you to fully understand how your vendors’ systems safeguard customer privacy and comply with regulations such as PCI DSS.

-Helping customers find their own answers.
-Financial consumers expect quick answers when it comes to their money.
-They're also accustomed to finding answers when and where they want them.
-Astute’s software allows you to provide the right answer every time through self-service on your website, in your mobile app, or via messaging apps.
+Helping customers find their own answers and complete routing tasks.
+Astute’s software allows you to provide customers with quick answers and allow them to perform routine transactions through self-service on your website, in your mobile app, or via messaging apps.
 If they can’t find what they’re looking for, it’s easy for them to seamlessly transition to talking with a live agent who already has the context of who they are and what they need.

-Keeping answers accurate.
-The same knowledgebase that helps customers answer their own questions (such as, “What’s my account balance?” and “Should I refinance my mortgage?”) also supplies your employees with reliable, accurate information that changes with your business -- and even tracks past responses in an audit trail, reducing your risk.
+Delivering accurate answers with confidence.
+The same knowledge base that helps customers answer their own questions (such as, “What’s my account balance?” and “Should I refinance my mortgage?”) also supplies your employees with reliable, accurate information that changes with your business – and even tracks past responses in an audit trail, reducing your risk.